seansaito/Explaining-Away-Attacks-Against-Neural-Networks/README.md

 * Generate explanations for the model's prediction via SHAP
 * Compare SHAP value explanations between the original image and the adversarial image

-The notebook has been on run using Python 3.6 and relies on the following dependencies:
+The notebook uses Python 3.6 and relies on the following dependencies:

 ```
 matplotlib==3.1.1